The City of Kutna Hora

 In May 1742 during the First Silesian War, a Prussian force under Frederick the Great stopped in the town prior to the Battle of Chotusitz.

 Bohemia was a crownland of the Austrian Empire in 1806 and remained controlled by the Austrian monarchy after the compromise of 1867.
 Until 1918, Kuttenberg was the capital of the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
 Together with the rest of Bohemia, the town became part of the newly founded Czechoslovakia after World War I and the collapse of Austria-Hungary.

 Kutna Hora was incorporated into the Protectorate of Bohemia and Moravia by Nazi Germany in the period 1939 – 1945 but was restored to Czechoslovakia after World War II.
 The town became part of the Czech Republic in 1993, after the dissolution of Czechoslovakia.

 The Main Sights to See

-The city of Kutna Hora is a short one hour train ride from Prague and makes an wonderful day trip while you are in the area.
-Must sees while you are visiting would be the Sedlec Ossuary, the Czech Museum of Silver, St. Barbara’s Cathedral, Church of the Assumption of Our Lady and Saint John the Baptist, Church of St. James, Church of St. John Nepomuk, Church of Ursuline Convent, Jesuit College, Italian Court, and the Marian column.
+The city of Kutna Hora is a short one-hour train ride from Prague and makes a wonderful day trip while you are in the area.
+Must-sees, while you are visiting, would be the Sedlec Ossuary, the Czech Museum of Silver, St. Barbara’s Cathedral, Church of the Assumption of Our Lady and Saint John the Baptist, Church of St. James, Church of St. John Nepomuk, Church of Ursuline Convent, Jesuit College, Italian Court, and the Marian column.